Access Point Mode vs Router Mode on TP-Link Wireless Routers: What's the Difference?

-LED Control (Night Mode), Time Settings (NTP Server), Wireless Schedule, USB Sharing still work under Access Point Mode:
+LED Control (Night Mode), Time Settings (NTP Server), Wireless Schedule, and USB Sharing still work under Access Point Mode:

 Under the AP mode, the Guest Network will not be separate from the main network.
 Clients connected to the guest network can access to the main network.

-Get to know more details of each function and configuration please go to Download Center to download the manual of your product.
+Get to know more details of each function and configuration.
+Please go to the Download Center to download the manual of your product.

 Полезен ли этот FAQ?